-As Pollack was learning the industry on Cleveland’s East Side, another jazz club was floundering across town.
-Built in 2002, the sleek and intimate Bop Stop enjoyed a run of several years at its home overlooking Lake Erie before the club’s owner was forced to sell.
-Among the few suitors was one who envisioned the place as a burger joint, Pollack recalls hearing.
+As Pollack was learning the industry on Cleveland’s East Side, another jazz club across town found itself at a crossroads.
+Built in 2002, the sleek and intimate Bop Stop had enjoyed a run of several years at its home overlooking Lake Erie, but was situated in a West Side neighborhood that had yet to catch up to the venue's cool vibe.
+When the Bop Stop went on the market, one of its suitors envisioned the place as a burger joint, Pollack recalls hearing.

 “The potential buyer said, ‘This is a great space, but what am I going to do with that?’ and pointed to the stage.
 After that, the owner kicked him out.”

-Instead, the building was donated to the Music Settlement, a community music school in Cleveland’s University Circle neighborhood that represented the Bop Stop’s best hope for revival.
-When the Music Settlement began looking for Bop Stop leadership, Pollack updated his resume—and dusted off his old business plan project from Oberlin.
+Instead, the building was donated to the Music Settlement, a community music school in Cleveland’s University Circle neighborhood that had developed a vision for the club's revival.
+When the Music Settlement began looking for Bop Stop leadership, Pollack updated his résumé—and dusted off his old business-plan project from Oberlin.

 “I interviewed for the management job and submitted my final paper with my application,” he says.
 “And they hired me.”